jasf-/tdm-nbs/README.md

 # tdm-nbs

 Materials for Python & Text Analysis for Absolute Beginners workshop.
-[Sample workshop description here]  (https://northeastern.libcal.com/event/8553317).
+Sample workshop description here: https://northeastern.libcal.com/event/8553317.

 <h3>To replicate our workshop, execute the notebooks in the following order:</h3>